Current Artists & GalleryDeering2019-12-26T09:12:47-05:00

 Our respected Artist-in-Residence program focuses on multidisciplinary works at the intersection of science and the arts and plays a vital role in the community through audience engagement and sustainable practices in art and conservation.

-John William Bailly is a French–American artist born in the UK.
+John William Bailly is the Deering Estate’s first Artist in Residence Fellow.
+Bailly is a French–American artist born in the UK.
 He received his MFA in painting and printmaking from Yale University, and has been a Faculty Fellow of the Honors College at Florida International University since 2004.
 His work explores history and culture, with an emphasis on the Transatlantic dialogue.
 His paintings explore the question of how we are who we are in relation to history, place, and culture.
 His works have been exhibited at University of Maine Museum of Art, Patricia and Phillip Frost Museum of Art, John and Mable Ringling Museum of Art, Texas State University, as well as other venues in the US and France.
 He was awarded the South Florida Cultural Consortium Fellowship for Visual and Media Artists and a State of Florida Individual Artist Grant.
 In 2007, Bailly and critically acclaimed poet Richard Blanco produced a collaborative project, Place of Mind.
 At FIU, Bailly is the Faculty Director of Honors France, Italy, and Spain study abroad, annually leading students throughout Western Europe for three months.
 He has been awarded two Excellence in Teaching awards and a European Union grant for course development.
-John W Bailly is represented by ClampArt in New York and LnS Gallery in Miami.
+John William Bailly is represented by LnS Gallery in Miami.